DIAGNijmegen/pathology-whole-slide-learning/README.md

 - net_conf.topk: number of patches with highest attention to compute the predictions
 - balance: sample compressed slides inverse to their frequency
 - early_patience: number of epochs for early stopping (default is 25)

+#### Multi-label tasks
+Multi-label classification is supported with the same configuration format via: --train_type=multilabel

 ### Evaluation
 The trained models can be evaluated on a new dataset via the evaluation script: